Belgium in talks with Taliban over returning criminal and undocumented Afghans

 In a press release issued on Saturday morning, Van Bossuyt’s office confirmed that Belgium had participated in an “exploratory administrative mission” to Afghanistan.
 The mission was organised by the European Commission, partly at the minister’s initiative.

-“Naturally, Belgium has no affinity with the regime in Afghanistan,” Van Bossuyt emphasised.
+“Naturally, Belgium has no affinity with the regime in Afghanistan,” Van Bossuyt said.
 “But in the international context, there are several regimes with completely different views on humanity and the world with whom we must cooperate administratively for the sake of return contacts.”

-No forced return for those entitled to asylum
+No forced return

 “We will, of course, not forcibly deport anyone who is entitled to asylum, such as a large group of Afghan women or minors,” she added.
 At present, 2,635 Afghans remain in Belgian reception centres.

-The opposition party Groen has criticised the approach, accusing Van Bossuyt of being “incoherent”.
+Opposition party Groen has criticised the approach, accusing Van Bossuyt of being “incoherent”.
 “You cannot simultaneously claim that the Taliban regime is trampling on our values and actively cooperate in deporting people there,” said Groen MP Matti Vandemaele in a press release.
-He described the potential collaboration as “a slap in the face to the thousands of victims of the Taliban regime and all the women who are oppressed there daily.”

 Related news